coralnet/pyspacer/README.md

 ### Config

 Setting spacer config variables is only necessary when using certain features.
-If you don't need S3 storage, and you won't load extractors remotely, you can skip this section.
+If you won't access S3 storage with static credentials, and you won't load extractors remotely, you can skip this section.

 See `CONFIGURABLE_VARS` in `config.py` for a full list of available variables, and for an explanation of when each variable must be configured or not.